Concordium/concordium.github.io/source/terms-and-conditions/mobile-wallet-tc.rst

 =======

 When reasonably practicable, Concordium Software will attempt to respect your privacy.
-Concordium Software will not monitor, edit, or disclose any personal information about you or your account, including its contents or you use of the Concordium Mobile Wallet, without your prior consent unless Concordium Software has a good faith belief that such action is necessary to: (i) comply with legal process or other legal requirements of any governmental authority; (ii) protect and defend the rights or property of Concordium Software;
+Concordium Software will not monitor, edit, or disclose any personal information about you or your account, including its contents or your use of the Concordium Mobile Wallet, without your prior consent unless Concordium Software has a good faith belief that such action is necessary to: (i) comply with legal process or other legal requirements of any governmental authority; (ii) protect and defend the rights or property of Concordium Software;
 (iii) enforce this Agreement; (iv) protect the interests of users of the Concordium Mobile Wallet other than you or any other person;